lizaodawn/IMMARKUS-wiki-clone/04-Annotating-Images.md

 **Tip:** Double-click will end the drawing (this is useful for drawing a polygon).

-# Annotate Multiple Images on the Same Screen
+# Annotating Multiple Images on the Same Screen

 You can annotate images side by side by clicking **Add Image** (number 1 in **figures 3** and **4**).
 In this mode, you can annotate multiple images at the same time.
 You can drag and drop windows to move them around and change their layout.